Historical Syntax (HS) is a new peer-reviewed open access online section of the Linguistic Society of America's flagship journal, Language.

 HS is an online publication, and articles in this section will be disseminated as soon as they are ready and made available to anyone with access to Project MUSE.
 The articles will then be listed in the subsequent issue of Language and will be paginated in that context.
 After one year, everything published in Language will be made available on the LSA website to anyone, including non-members, thereby meeting "green" Open Access standards.
 There are also options for arranging for immediate open access.
 Read more about the new online sections of Language and other developments in LSA publications.

 HS is the new incarnation of the Journal of Historical Syntax (JHS, 2011-2013; ISSN: 2163-6001), an eLanguage co-journal in which several articles and reviews were published.
-These back issues can be accessed here.
+These back issues can be accessed in the eLanguage Archive.

 - Vol. 1, Issue 1 (2012): The role of gender in the rise of numerals as a separate category (Katarzyna Miechowicz-Mathiasen, Dominika Dziubaɫa-Szrejbrowska)